-My boys love helping out, especially in the kitchen, so they would love to give their teacher’s something they helped make for the holidays!
+My boys love helping out so they would love to give their teacher’s something they helped make for the holidays!

 I like the quilted Mason jars for this project, but you could also use smooth Mason jars.

 Divide the Hershey Kisses by color then place each color in a jar.